lmondada/dphil-thesis/content/04_matching/02_treereduc.md

 we conclude $k = width(G) - 1$.
 {{% /proof %}}

-We can summarise our construction with the following result:
+We conclude the construction presented in this section with the following result, expressing graph pattern matching in terms of tree equality:
-{{% proposition title="Reduction to Tree Pattern matching" %}}
+{{% proposition title="Reduction to Tree Pattern matching" number="4.6" %}}
 Let $P$ be a pattern graph and $G$ a graph.
-Let $P_{CD}$ be the dual contracted spanning tree of $P$.
+Let $P_{CD}$ be the dual of a contracted spanning tree of $P$.
-There is an embedding $P \hookrightarrow G$ if and only if there is $S \subseteq G$ with dual contracted spanning tree $S_{CD}$ such that $P_{CD} = S_{CD}$.
+There is an embedding $P \hookrightarrow G$ if and only if there is $S \subseteq G$ and a dual contracted spanning tree $S_{CD}$ of $S$ such that $P_{CD} = S_{CD}$ and the trees have equal weight maps
+$split$ and $contract$.
 {{% /proposition %}}
-The proof of this follows directly from our construction and the injection of the graphs $P, S$ into their dual contracted spanning tree.
+The proof of this follows directly from our construction and the bijection between the graphs $P, S$ and their (dual) contracted spanning tree.

 We have thus successfully reduced the problem of pattern matching to the problem of matching on trees.
-Given that the ordering of children of a node in a tree is fixed, checking trees for equality is a simple matter of checking node equality, one node at a time.
+Given that the ordering of children of a node in a tree is fixed, checking trees for equality is a simple matter of checking node and weight equality, one node (and edge) at a time.